Oyster Dome and Lily Lake Hike

 • I like to think while hiking

 It took us a few tries to find a balance between hiking together and not ruining each other’s experience.
 My son hikes fast and doesn’t break a sweat, my wife hikes slower but still pretty fast, and I hike the slowest.
 So we let each other hike our own hikes, and it’s working really well.
+The trail goes through the woods.

 I almost forgot how rewarding and refreshing it is to just walk through the forest for a few hours while being left alone with my thoughts.
 There’s always something to do at home and at work, but here in the “wild”, there’s nothing else to do.
 Just keep walking.
 Just keep thinking.